Color Tips

 Mindful Gray Coordinating Color SchemeSW 6400 Lucent Yellow

-Lucent Yellow is the perfect coordinating color to warm up Mindful Gray.
-Use it when you want a lighter softer feel in a room.
+Lucent Yellow is the perfect coord color to warm up Mindful Gray.
+Use it to get a brighter softer feel.
 For example this sunny color is ideal for a nursery, bedroom or even a dark or north facing kitchen.

-SW 6400 could also be used in a laundry or utility room to keep it cheerful and warm.
+SW 6400 is a great choice in a laundry or utility room to keep it cheerful and warm.
 Don’t underestimate how small doses of a warm soft color like Lucent Yellow can lift darker colors and add brightness and warm to an otherwise neutral palette.

-Try painting a piece of furniture in Lucent Yellow for a soft pop of color against Mindful Gray or Inky Blue.
-Using a soft yellow or pattern on fabric, bedding or accent chair seats is another way of stretching your color palette.
+Try painting furniture in Lucent Yellow for a soft pop of color against Mindful Gray or Inky Blue.
+This soft yellow on fabric, bedding or accent chair seats is another way of stretching your color palette.

 Mindful Gray Coordinating Color SchemeSW 9149 Inky Blue

-For a dose of drama and vibrancy, Inky Blue coordinates well with Mindful Gray while adding much needed contrast.
+For a shot of vibrancy, Inky Blue coordinates well with Mindful Gray adding much needed contrast.
 Most grays can seem dull without a spark of true color for distinction.

 Because SW 9149 is an intense color, use it sparingly.
 What about on an accent wall with Snowbound as the main color or as the main wall color in a study or powder room?